Chart Color Schemes

 Derrimut's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Derrimut, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is approximately 52%, higher than the average SA2 area (48.1% across Greater Melbourne), with around 4,774 people having coverage.
+Derrimut has excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover in Derrimut is approximately 52%, which is higher than the average SA2 area and Greater Melbourne at 48.5%.

-Asthma and diabetes are the most common medical conditions in the area, affecting 6.0 and 3.8% of residents respectively.
-A total of 83.1% of residents report being completely clear of medical ailments, compared to 73.5% across Greater Melbourne.
-Derrimut has 7.0% of its population aged 65 and over (637 people), lower than the 17.9% in Greater Melbourne.
-The health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The most prevalent medical conditions are asthma and diabetes, affecting 6.0% and 3.8% of residents respectively.
+A total of 83.1% of residents reported no medical ailments, compared to 73.5% in Greater Melbourne.
+Derrimut has a lower proportion of seniors aged 65 and over at 7.0% (629 people), compared to the 17.9% in Greater Melbourne.
+Despite this, health outcomes among seniors are strong and align with the general population's health profile.

 Frequently Asked Questions - Health